dekuNukem/RGBeeb/README.md

 It's amazing how quickly a simple idea can get out of hand, I started out just wanting to put a BBC Micro motherboard into a PC case, and in the end I developed a new protocol card for [USB4VC](https://github.com/dekuNukem/USB4VC/blob/master/README.md), an [ATX power controller](https://github.com/dekuNukem/ATX4VC/blob/master/README.md) just for retro computers, and a custom RGB backlight plate with 168 LEDs.
 Go big or go home, right? 😅

-None of this is totally necessary, but just like the Torch Communicator and the FrankenBeeb, the whole ordeal of dragging it kicking and screaming into the RGB age made it feels more special, and I guess this is what modification is all about.
+None of this is totally necessary, but just like the Torch Communicator and the FrankenBeeb, the whole ordeal of dragging it kicking and screaming into the RGB age made it feel more special, and I guess this is what modification is all about.

 Of course, I omitted a lot of less glamorous stuff such as writing and debugging firmwares, waiting for parts, many hardware revisions (ATX4VC had 6!), and fixing up old motherboards themselves.
 Took me about 3 months from start to finish.